haskell/cabal/doc/cabal-commands.rst

                                        # "app/Main.hs"
     $ cabal v2-build Lib               # build the library component to
                                        # which the module "Lib" belongs
+    $ cabal v2-build path/to/script    # build the script as an executable

 Beyond a list of targets, ``cabal v2-build`` accepts all the flags that ``cabal v2-configure`` takes.
 Most of these flags are only taken into